That’s why proof of ‘standard income’ is often something we don’t have when it comes to applying for a home loan.

-Your Pepper Money Home Loan Journey can take up to six weeks – this is the typical timeframe for a home purchase, however, we can help turn this around in closer to three weeks if you are ready to go with all the necessary supporting documentation.
+Your Pepper Money Home Loan Journey can take up to six weeks – this is the typical timeframe for a home purchase, however the process may be quicker if all the necessary documentation is provided sooner.

 We specialise in working on each individual application so we can fully understand your real life situation and help find a suitable solution.

 We were set up in 2000 to provide a fresh alternative for those people who needed a home loan that banks weren’t prepared to offer.
 We now also provide car loans, personal loans, loans for professional equipment, and commercial loans.
 Learn more about us here.

 For more of your questions answered visit our Help Centre.